brotame/multi-step-form/README.md

 </style>
 ```

+### Alert

+Aside from the warning CSS class that is applied to the inputs, you can also alert the user.
+You have two options:

+1. Show an alert window with a message: check the [initialize script section](#initialize-the-script) for more info.
+2. Display an element in the form (text block, div, image, etc).
+To do so, you must place the element anywhere you want and:
+   - Give the element a unique ID. `I.E: #alert`.
+   - Give the element a combo CSS class of **.hidden** which sets the element to _display:none_.
+This is necessary as the script adds or removes the **.hidden** class when the input has to be displayed or not.

 If you want to apply the class to the _Checkboxes_ and _Radio_ inputs, make sure to set the style to **Custom** inside the element settings in the Webflow designer.

 ### _Optional_: Inputs confirm